well hello there!

 I've loved reading since I was a kid and am happier when a book is nearby.
 Old picture books especially with limited color are always a fav.
 I enjoy a complicated character, good YA fantasy, or memoir.
 My favorite book I’ve read in recent years is The Starless Sea.
 Rarely have I met a craft I don't like and some day I really want to get seriously into quilting.
 And I'm kinda a big nerd and love podcasts, TV, and movies way too much.
 Being in nature and passing on that love to my kiddo is really important.
 It’s so strange that his view of nature will be so different than my New England woodsy roots.
 His will be cacti and big skies.

 What are your favorite mediums and tools?

-Working in procreate on my iPad truly changed my work for the better and allowed me to work more fluidly, and anywhere - which has been so important as a parent to a young kiddo.
-That said, I'm always working with traditional media.
-Anything printmaking - screenprinting, block print, etching?
-I've tried all of it, and found that screenprinting really fits with my work and have been at it for over 10 years.
-I also love soft dark pencils, am forever searching for the perfect pen, and spending time lately with acryla gouache and those watercolor art crayons.
-Anything that gives me a strong color.
-Experimenting with different mediums is so important because it makes everything feel new and fresh and exciting.
+Working in procreate on my iPad truly changed my work for the better and allowed me to work more fluidly, and anywhere.
+Anything printmaking is my true love, and found that screenprinting really fits with my work and have been at it for over 10 years.
+I also love soft dark pencils, acryla gouache, and am forever searching for the perfect pen.

 Where did you grow up and how did you end up in Austin?